sergiofgonzalez/nodejs-in-action/chapter35-behavioral-design-patterns/README.md

 The **Iterator** pattern is a fundamental pattern that it is built (in one way or another) into most of the programming languages.
 It was included in JavaScript in ES2015.

-> The **Iterator** pattern defines a common interface to iterate over the elements produced or retrieved in sequence, such as the elements of a container (e.g. array or tree data structure), event emitters, or streams.
+> The **Iterator** pattern defines a common interface to iterate over elements produced or retrieved in sequence, such as the elements of a container (e.g. array or tree data structure), event emitter, or stream.
 The **Iterator** allows us to decouple the implementation of the traversal algorithm from the way we consume the elements of the traversal operation.

 Usually, the algorithm is different depending on the actual structure of the data (think in the different between iterating over an array with a loop or traversing a tree using a more complex tree traversal).
 The *Iterator* pattern hides the details about the algorithm being used, or the structure or the data and provide a common interface for iterating any type of container.